tphinkle/tphinkle.github.io/portfolio.md

 ### [spectranalyzer](https://github.com/tphinkle/spectranalyzer) <a name="spectranalyzer"></a>

-This was a quick program I wote in Python and PyQt to teach my niece about sound, frequencies, etc. The app takes in sound from a connected microphone and displays the waveform or the power spectrum (PSD) to the screen.
+This is a Python + PyQt app takes in sound from a connected microphone and displays the waveform or the power spectrum (PSD) to the screen.
+Convenient if you're interested in looking at the spectral composition of different sounds.

 <div style="text-align:center">
 <img src="http://tphinkle.github.io/images/portfolio/spectranalyzer/spectranalyzer.png" alt="spectranalyzer" style="width: 480px;" align="middle"/>